The “Secret Code” Key | Project 9/30 | Maxitronix 30in1 | In The Lab With Jay Jay

 You can support this channel on Patreon: patreon.com/JohnElliotV

-We use the UNI-T UTi260B Thermal Imager to investigate the thermal properties of our powered circuits.
+We use the UNI-T UTi260B Thermal Imager to check thermals (there are none to speak of).

 Thanks very much for watching!
 And please remember to hit like and subscribe! :)